 Warsaw, the Polish Capital city is a significant commercial and economic center since it attracts investment from all over the globe.
 Tax-free areas get benefits from government agencies for the running of different types of businesses.

-Poland is one of the countries that have the highest density of inhabitants within the EU.
-One of the major factors is the capability to hire highly skilled local workers at a cheap cost.
+Poland is one of the countries that is highly populated within the EU with 40 million individuals residing in the nation.
+One of the major factors is the capability to hire highly skilled local workers at affordable rates.
 The production process and the low cost of labor are also reasons that companies from all over the world choose to go to Poland to start any kind of business.